Seokjeok: Dissemination of local information

 The village is equipped with a public address system, used to provide critical information regarding military service or the Korean analogue to Amber alerts, among other relevant information.

 Cultural norms

-It is important to note that Seokjeok is a clean city.
+Seokjeok is a clean city.
 It is uncommon to find cigarette butts or spent chewing gum in the streets.
 High-rise apartment complexes dominate the landscape.
 In these large complexes, there is a cultural analogue to freecycling, whereby disused or no longer needed items such as furniture, small appliances, and window dressings are not discarded, but put either on the street or in enclosures reserved for that purpose.
 Perfectly serviceable items can be obtained for free simply by picking them up from the street.
 Specialized bins are reserved for general trash, food garbage, and recycling, and any attempt to place an item in an inappropriate bin will be met with a correction from a citizen or security officer.